mdrocan/Robot-Framework-test-environment/README.md

   Experimental:     false
 ```

-## Commands to get the environment working:
+## Commands to get the environment up and working:

-Create a new environment using Virtualbox and name it 'testing':
+Create a new test environment utilizing Virtualbox and name it as 'testing':
 ```
 docker-machine create -d virtualbox testing
 ```